IntersectMBO/cardano-haskell-packages/README.md

 - `allow-newer`
 - `source-repository-package`

-This is partially enforced by the CI, as we try to build some of the packages from CHaP on PRs.
+This is enforced by the CI, which will build newly added packages in PRs.

 ## How to add a new package version to CHaP